 Twins are truly incredible!
-Double the love, double the fun and, well, double EVERYTHING.
-It’s a beautiful blessing but when they start to fuss, cry and wake up at different times, it can be exhausting and take a lot of effort!
+Double the love, double the fun, and, well, double EVERYTHING.
+It’s a beautiful blessing but when they start to fuss, cry, and wake up at different times, it can be exhausting and take a lot of effort!
 There are ways to make twin sleep schedules easier and more aligned to make things easier for everyone – sounds good right?
-In this post I’m trying tried and true tips on how to get twins to sleep at the same time and to stay asleep together.
+In this post, I’m trying tried and true tips on how to get twins to fall asleep at the same time and stay asleep together.

 Creating a consistent schedule for both babies

 It may be tempting to let your babies sleep and wake to eat when they want but for your sanity, you are going to want to adjust their schedules so that they are eating and sleeping at the same time.
 This means that if one baby is waking up to eat overnight, you wake the other one up and feed them.
 Doctors consider 37 weeks to be full-term for most twin pregnancies.